The DRFF Design Process utilized and was guided by the following definition:

 (Adapted from Definition of Capacity Building by the National Council of Nonprofits)

-The DRFF Steering Committee approved the comprehensive capacity building and leadership development framework was informed by a variety of experts and best practices and includes the following four elements:
+The DRFF Steering Committee approved comprehensive capacity building and leadership development framework was informed by a variety of experts and best practices and includes the following four elements:

 - Power Building – Quarterly sessions involving DRFF grantees, DRFF Steering Committee members as well as invited residents and guests for conversation and/or efforts to influence and increase resident power, movement building, and social capital.